mmiranda222/.statsuite/content/using-de/viewing-data/preview-table/footnotes.md

 ![Case 3](/dotstatsuite-documentation/images/using-de-footnotes-case3-with-1or2+dim-relationship.PNG)

-#### Case 5: the attribute value is or may be different between the cells in the table
+#### Case 5: the attribute values are or may be different between the cells in the table
 **When** cases 1 to 4 do not apply,
 **Then** the `*` icon is shown in the **cell** corresponding to the specific attribute value (thus, cells without an attribute value do not show the `*` icon).